 Our consultants can offer individualized assistance through one-on-one sessions that last 45 minutes, and which start at the top of each hour (ex.
 1 p.m.).
-These sessions can be in person or online and can focus on any stage of the process, from brainstorming and developing ideas to editing final products.
+These sessions are currently held online via Zoom and can focus on any stage of the process, from brainstorming and developing ideas to editing final products.

 Specifically, consultants will discuss your assignments, listen to your ideas, ask you questions, talk about writing strategies, offer constructive feedback, and strengthen your writing and communication habits.
 In addition, they can assist with small group assignments so long as all members of the group are present.

 Services include assistance on the following:

 You can make a writing center appointment here: https://nova.mywconline.com/